cutegirl520/Segmentation-Dataset-Data-Augmentor/new_data/README.md

-# Augmented Images and Mask
+# Augmented Images and Masks